David Horton

 On growing up between continents, digital banking’s next frontier, and why being observant matters more than being clever.

 Synechron is a fast growing digital, business consulting and technology services provider based in New York, but with a global reach, including a base in Dubai.
 David Horton is their Head of Innovation, working at the cutting edge of banking and finance.
-We spoke to him about what inspires him and how he keeps up-to-date with fast-paced technological change.

 When you speak with business users about innovation or technology, they want you to put things in business terms.
 Ninety per cent of what I do is around explaining technology in terms of how it will benefit businesses if they decide to invest in it.
-Otherwise it’s a difficult sell.

 We have integrated ‘beacons’ into the Centre which demonstrate the potential for bank loyalty schemes.
 As customers walk past a particular point they get tailored ‘beacon’ alerts on their phone.
-This solution allows customers to walk into a particular restaurant, for example, and get an alert telling them they qualify for a special discount with their banking package.

 "When you show people a place that is real, tangible and concrete it becomes an easy sell.
 It is not a presentation — people can experience the new customer journey for themselves."